artiz/beobachter/README.md

 ## Development

-The only dependencies for this project should be docker and docker-compose.
+The only dependencies for this project are docker and docker-compose.

 ### Quick Start